hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

           amg: # AMG parameters can be specified with a new indentation level

 .. warning::

+   Nested Krylov-in-MGR requires the vendored Hypre build in the ``hypre/`` folder.
+Make sure to build Hypre with ``hypre/build-hypre.sh`` before building HypreDrive.

    MGR cannot be fully defined by the ``mgr`` keyword only.
 Instead, it is also necessary to specify which types of degrees of freedom are treated as F points in each MGR level,